themosis/documentation/field.md

 * Adding fields to a form
 * And more...

-The `Field` class has been fully refactored and no longer returns just an HTML tag.
+The `Field` class has been fully refactored and no longer returns just a HTML tag.
 Each time a field is created, it returns a `FieldTypeInterface` instance.
 Depending on the context, the field API has methods to return each instance either as a string for HTML output, as an array of properties or as a JSON object.

 Each field method signature follow the same structure, the first argument is the `name` and the second argument is an array of `options` like so: